Hans-Peter Kaul: Career

 In 1975, Kaul entered the German diplomatic service.
 He served as Consul and Press Attaché at the German Embassy to Norway from 1977 to 1980.
 From 1980 to 1984, he worked for the Division for UN Affairs (Security Council, General Assembly) at the Federal Foreign Office in Bonn, Germany.
 He was sent then to Tel Aviv, Israel, where he served as Press Counsellor and Spokesman at the German Embassy from 1984 to 1986.
 Between 1986 and 1990, he served as Political Counsellor at the German Embassy to the United States, Washington.
 In 1990, back in Bonn, he was appointed Deputy Head of the Division for Near Eastern Affairs at the Federal Foreign Office.
-In 1993, he returned to the United States as First Counsellor for the Permanent Mission of the Federal Republic of Germany to the United Nations, New York, during Germany’s non-permanent membership in the Security Council (1995/1996).
+In 1993, he returned to the United States as First Counsellor for the Permanent Mission of the Federal Republic of Germany to the United Nations, New York, during Germany's non-permanent membership in the Security Council (1995/1996).
 From 1996 until 2002, he served as Head of the Division for International Law of the Federal Foreign Office in Bonn.

 From 1996 to 2003, Kaul was Head of the German delegation in the negotiation process of the Rome Statute of the International Criminal Court.
 He played a key role in the establishment of the International Criminal Court.
 In 2002, he became Ambassador and Foreign Office Commissioner for the International Criminal Court.

-Kaul was elected as the first German judge of the International Criminal Court in 2003, then re-elected in 2006 for a second term of nine years.
+Kaul was elected as the first German judge of the International Criminal Court in 2003, and then re-elected in 2006 for a second term of nine years.
 Judge Kaul was a member of the Pre-Trial Division, assigned to both Pre-Trial Chamber I and Pre-Trial Chamber II, dealing with the situations in Libya, Côte d'Ivoire, Uganda, the Democratic Republic of the Congo, Darfur (Sudan), the Central African Republic, Kenya and Mali.